David Dunlap Observatory: Construction

 The three smaller domes at the top of the DDO administration building are used for smaller instruments.
 Soon after the observatory opened in 1935, a 50 cm Cassegrain reflector telescope was installed in the southern dome.
+A large vacuum tank was constructed, then used to aluminize the 74-inch mirror in 1941.
 The 6 in Cooke Refractor had been out of use since the Meteorological Office had given it to Hart House, but it was little used and was moved into the northern dome in 1951 to be used by undergraduates.
 In 1965, a similar 60 cm Cassegrain was added to the central dome.